A lot of AI tooling talks about agents as if the only missing ingredient is autonomy.

 For Emuluxe, that means an agent can:

-- launch a simulation
+- launch a simulation for any URL with a single command

-- inspect simulation state
+- inspect simulation state including safe areas, browser UI, and device-specific rendering

-- gather context
+- gather context through screenshots and visual analysis

 That turns AI from a passive assistant into something closer to an operator working against a real mobile environment.